xtwxy/scala-play-ground/stream-actor/README.md

 # using of `Source.actorRef` is not recommended

-All the problems that can be soled by `Source.actorRef` can also be solved by `Source.queue`.
+All the problems that can be solved by `Source.actorRef` can also be solved by `Source.queue`.

 There are stream completion problem in `Source.actorRef`.